International Championship of Collegiate A Cappella: Guidelines

 There are four or five quarterfinal events held in each of the eight American regions (Central, Great Lakes, Mid-Atlantic, Midwest, Northeast, South, Southwest, West), while the United Kingdom region holds four.
 Generally, the top two college groups at each quarterfinal advance to the semifinals in their respective regions.
 The winner of each semifinal is invited to participate in finals, currently held at The Town Hall in New York City, (the event has also been held in Lincoln Center for the Performing Arts, Carnegie Hall, PlayStation Theatre, and the Beacon Theatre), where they compete for coveted title of International Champion.

 Each group prepares a short 10 minute performance (usually three songs) that best show the group's strengths.
+Originally, the time limit was 12 minutes, but due to time constraints and vocal strain, the time was shortened.
 Primary focus is on a group's musical performance, but presentation and choreography are scored as well.
 Groups generally range in size from 8-20.
 A panel of three to five trained judges evaluates the group's performance.